AB7zz/eventlens/README.md

 ---

-**Built with deep learning and modern web technologies to make event management smarter.**
+**Built with deep learning and modern web technologies to make event photography effortless.**